samyhaff/samyhaff.github.io/content/blog/piano.md

 categories = ["Hobbies"]
 +++

 I used to mostly play classical and soundtrack pieces from anime and video games.
-Now I ao learning jazz.
+Now I am learning jazz.
 Here are the pieces and standards I worked on, as well as some great resources and tools.

 <!-- more -->